aminrj/aminrj.github.io/_posts/2026-02-20-llm-attack-surface.md

 communications, and execute code represent a qualitatively different risk profile than a web form that didn't sanitize its inputs.

-The organizations that get ahead of this, that build security thinking into their AI deployment process rather than bolting it on after the first incident, will have a significant advantage.

-Not just in terms of reduced breach risk, but in terms of being able to deploy more capable agents with more confidence, because they've built the trust infrastructure that makes expanded autonomy defensible.
+The organizations that get ahead of this — that build security thinking into their AI deployment process rather than bolting it on after the first incident — will be able to deploy more capable agents with more confidence.
+They've built the trust infrastructure that makes expanded autonomy defensible.

 The field is moving fast.
 The frameworks are being written in real time.
 But the